boblauer/mock-require/README.md

 fileToTest = reRequire('./fileToTest'); // fileToTest is now using your mock
 ```

-Note that if your test file requires dependencies that in turn require the mock, those dependencies will still have the unmocked version.
-You must `reRequire` all files whose caches you want to be refreshed.
+Note that if your file under test requires dependencies that in turn require the mock, those dependencies will still have the unmocked version.
+You must `reRequire` all modules whose caches you want to be refreshed.

 ## Test